 Many of the King's sports clubs don't have websites so the list below is by no means exhaustive, but you'll find some information at the following links:

 - Kayaking, Trekking, Climbing, Abseiling, Kayak polo - see King's Mountaineering and Kayaking Association (KMKA) and photos of kayak polo at the Funday.

-- Athletics - King's triumphs at athletics, Chariots of Fire, Graduate in world championships
+- Athletics - King's triumphs at athletics, King's runners win inter-College cup, Graduate in world championships

 - Rowing - King's College Boat Club, King's Race at the Henley Royal Regatta, Rowing fundraiser, King's student in the Goldie crew

 - Rugby - Choral Scholar in the Varsity Match